rodrigoschardong/ATMEGA328P/README.md

 # ATMEGA328P
-A pack of small projects coding Assembly for ATMEGA328P at my Microcontrolers class in Uergs
+A pack of small projects coded in Assembly for ATMEGA328P at my Microcontrolers class in Uergs